by Marco Corvaglia

 [José Ramón García de la Riva, Mémoires d'un curé de campagne espagnol, Chrétien Paviol, Lyon, 1972, p.
 145]

-From the Chronicle of the apparitions (kept in the archives of the parish of Medjugorje and of the Curia of Mostar), dated September 8, 1981:
+As to Medjugorje, in the Chronicle of the apparitions (kept in the archives of the parish of Medjugorje and of the Curia of Mostar), dated September 8, 1981, we can read:

 The youngsters had a meeting with the Madonna.
 Little Jakov wished her a happy birthday.
 She was very glad and said that that day was one of the happiest.